COP27: India insists on new global climate finance target by 2024 | Science-Environment

 In 2020, the developed countries raised USD 83.3 billion, a jump from USD 80.4 billion in 2019, according to a fact sheet published by the Centre for Science and Environment.

-NDCs are national plans to limit global temperature rise to well below two degrees Celsius, preferably to 1.5 degrees Celsius.
+NDCs are national plans to limit global temperature rise to well below 2 degrees Celsius, preferably to 1.5 degrees Celsius.

 ''Clearly, the need for climate finance is immense even when estimates have not completely captured the identified needs, especially that for adaptation,'' the Indian side said.